-NB1 All references to the NPPF in this Statement (unless explicitly noted) are to the December 2023 version of the Framework, as paragraph 234 of the latest, December 2024, version of the Framework sets out that: "For the purpose of preparing local plans, the policies in this version of the Framework will apply from 12 March 2025 other than where one or more of the following apply .... (b) the plan has been submitted for examination under Regulation 22 on or before 12 March 2025".
+NB1 All references to the NPPF in this Statement (unless explicitly noted) are to the December 2023 version of the Framework, as paragraph 234 of the latest, December 2024, version of the Framework sets out that: "For the purpose of preparing local plans, the policies in this version of the Framework will apply from 12 March 2025 other than where one or more of the following apply (b) the plan has been submitted for examination under Regulation 2284 on or before 12 March 2025".
 However, it should be noted that as per paragraph 231 of the December 2024 version "The policies in this Framework are material considerations which should be taken into account in dealing with applications from the day of its publication.
 Plans may also need to be revised to reflect policy changes which this Framework has made".
 As such, prior to and upon adoption of the Plan, the December 2024 version of the Framework will take effect.

-Issue 1.1: Whether the site allocation methodology for proposed housing, mixed use and non-residential site allocations is justified, effective and consistent with national policy?
+Issue 1.1: Whether the spatial strategy and distribution of development is positively prepared, justified, effective and consistent with national policy.